Is Sushi Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of sushi during pregnancy?

-Raw fish sushi poses several serious risks during pregnancy.
-Listeria bacteria can cross the placenta and cause miscarriage, stillbirth, or severe newborn illness.
-Parasites found in raw fish can cause infections that are harder to treat during pregnancy.
-High mercury fish like tuna and swordfish can accumulate in your body and harm your baby's developing nervous system.
-Pregnant women's immune systems are naturally suppressed, making them more vulnerable to foodborne illnesses that might not affect others.
+Raw fish sushi carries several risks during pregnancy.
+Listeria bacteria can cross the placenta and cause miscarriage, stillbirth, or serious newborn infections.
+Parasites in raw fish can cause illness and nutritional deficiencies.
+High mercury fish like tuna and swordfish can impair fetal brain and nervous system development.
+Pregnant women have weakened immune systems, making them 10 times more likely to get listeriosis than the general population.

 Why do you not eat sushi while pregnant?

-What types of sushi are safe during pregnancy?
+What types of sushi are off limits during pregnancy?

 How Do We Score Products for Pregnancy Safety?